dyslexic

 If you build your game in Python (ex: using pygame), use a tool like PyInstaller to create a executable and distributable version of your game.

-Assets.
 If you used any assets (images, sounds, music, etc.) that you did not create yourself, please send me references! (note: you don't need to reference assets that are built into the game engine, like the Godot logo).
-We should cite any content used that you didn't create!
+In general, cite any content used that you didn't create!

 photos